Kim-Neuroscience-Lab/mapseq_processing_kimlab/README.md

 ## EXE Installation (Windows Only)

-1. Download the ost recent Setup_Wizard.exe from the releases page.
+1. Download the most recent Setup_Wizard.exe from the releases page.

 2. Run the file and wait for it to complete the installation (Default location is the user directory).